fenceposterror/fenceposterror.github.io/_posts/2017-06-16-Hacking-For-Fun-And-Non-Profit.md

 date: 2017-06-16
 ---

 «Hacking Open Source Software for Fun and Non-Profit» is the title of [blog post](http://haxx.ml/post/137946990286/hacking-open-source-software-for-fun-and) by fellow security researcher [@addelindh](https://twitter.com/addelindh).
 Testing Open Source Software (OSS) is something that has been on my to-do list for a while, because I am convinced that a certain amount of time should be dedicated to it.
-The reason for this is simple: I firmly believe in giving back to a community that I rely on a daily basis.
+The reason for this is simple: I firmly believe in giving back to a community that I rely on on a daily basis.
 This blog post is about an ongoing audit of the [Ampache](http://ampache.org) media streaming server, the vulnerabilities found and lessons learned.

 ![archive]({{ site.url }}/assets/sqli01.png)